GuanmingQiao/certified-kubernetes-administrator-course/docs/03-Scheduling/02-Manual-Scheduling.md

     ![sc1](../../images/sc1.png)

 ## No Scheduler
-  - You can manually assign pods to node itself.
+  - **Before pod is created:** You can manually assign pods to node itself.
 Well without a scheduler, to schedule pod is to set **`nodeName`** property in your pod definition file while creating a pod.

     ![sc2](../../images/sc2.PNG)

-  - Another way
+  - **After pod is created**: create a Binding object and bind Pod to node with a POST API call
     ```
     apiVersion: v1
     kind: Binding